mjordan/islandora_workbench_docs/docs/preparing_data.md

 * You can use a Google Sheet in all tasks that use a CSV file as input.
 * All of the columns required in a local CSV file are also required in the Google spreadsheet.
 * The URL in the configuration file needs single or double quotes around it, like any other value that contains a colon.
 * You can use either the URL you copy from your browser when you are viewing the spreadsheet (which ends in "/edit#gid=0" or something similar), or the "sharing" URL you copy into your clipboard from within the "Share" dialog box (which ends in "edit?usp=sharing").
-Either is OK.
+Either is OK, but, as noted above, it's best to have your URL end in "/edit" and explicitly state the gid using the `google_sheets_gid` config setting.
 * The Google spreadsheet must be publicly readable, e.g. with "Anyone on the Internet with this link can view" permission.
 * Spreadsheets work best for descriptive metadata if all cells are formatted as "Plain text".
 To do this in Google Sheets, select all cells, then choose the menu items Format > Number > Plain text *before adding any content to the cells*.
 * If the values in the `file` column of the spreadsheet are relative, they are assumed to point to files within your local `input_directory`, just like they do in a local CSV input file.
 However, you can also use absolute file paths and URLs in the `file` column, as described above.